jamcgee/jamcgee.github.io/content/article/2021/09/bazel-linkstamp.md

 Access to the status information can be made through three mechanisms:

-1. The `stamp` attribute on many of the built-in rules, which interacts with the `--[no]stamp` command line setting to support redacting the build variables for faster builds.
+1. The `stamp` attribute on many of the built-in rules, which interacts with the `--[no]stamp` command line setting to support redacting the variables for faster builds.
    Unfortunately, access is generally limited to the built-in variables (`BUILD_*`).
    The use of this option with the C++ rules is described below.
 2. The *undocumented* `stamp` attribute on [`genrule`](https://docs.bazel.build/versions/4.2.0/be/general.html#genrule).